dakshtrehan/White-box-Cartoonization/README.md

 - We use this repo(https://github.com/nagadomi/lbpcascade_animeface) to detect facial areas
 - Manual data cleaning will greatly increace both datasets quality

-## Acknowledgement

-We are grateful for the help from Lvmin Zhang and Style2Paints Research

-## License
-Copyright (C) Xinrui Wang, Jinze Yu.
-All rights reserved.
-Licensed under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

 ## Citation

-If you use this code for your research, please cite our [paper](https://systemerrorwang.github.io/White-box-Cartoonization/):
+If you use this code for your research, please cite [paper](https://systemerrorwang.github.io/White-box-Cartoonization/):

 @InProceedings{Wang_2020_CVPR,
 author = {Wang, Xinrui and Yu, Jinze},